-Identified Community Health Need - Access to Care and Health Insurance Objectives/Anticipated Impact Strategy/Action Items Target Completion Date Responsible Party/ies Identified Themes in 2019 CHNA Evaluation Methods, Measurable Targets, and Other Comments 2.
-Increase coverage for patients seen in the Emergency Department (ED) by providing assistance to secure health coverage for all individuals entitled to the benefit; also provide payment options for individuals that chose not to secure coverage or are not currently eligible for health benefits.
-Secure benefit concurrent with stay when Medi- Cal Presumptive Eligibility rules apply.
+Identified Community Health Need - Access to Care and Health Insurance Objectives/ Anticipated Impact Strategy/Action Items Target Completion Date Responsible Party/ies Identified Themes in 2019 CHNA Evaluation Methods, Measurable Targets, and Other Comments Increase coverage for patients seen in the Emergency Department (ED) by providing assistance to secure health coverage for all individuals entitled to the benefit; also provide payment options for individuals that chose not to secure coverage or are not currently eligible for health benefits.
+Secure benefit concurrent with stay when Medi-Cal Presumptive Eligibility rules apply. a.
 Continue to provide services to help every unfunded patient received in the ED find coverage options.
-Ongoing (evaluated annually) Sharp Patient Access Services Supervisor, Patient Assistance Navigators Access to Care Financial assistance The PointCare program continues to collect metrics on a number of individuals served and cost savings.
+Ongoing (evaluated annually) Supervisor, Patient Assistance Navigators Access to Care Education The PointCare program continues to collect metrics on a number of individuals served and cost savings.
 From October 2015 to June 2019, Sharp helped nearly 47,934 self-pay patients through PointCare, while maintaining each patient's dignity throughout the process.
 PointCare has expanded its website to also provide linkage to Covered California as appropriate.
 The tool interfaces patient screening information in the GE record.
-Thus far in FY 2019, Sharp's Patient Access Services department has assisted 1,630 recipients in maintaining Medi-Cal eligibility after the HPE period lapse via advanced advocacy efforts.
-In FY 2018, Sharp's Patient Access Services department processed real- time Medi-Cal eligibility determinations under the Hospital Presumptive Eligibility Program for 5,125 unfunded patients in the ED.
-Continued unknowns in understanding the efficacy of efforts include: the increase in the patient out of pocket responsibility resulting from health plan coverage purchased off the exchange; and the transition of qualified unfunded patients directly to Medi-Cal.
+Thus far in FY 2019, Sharp's Patient Access Services department has assisted 1,840 recipients in maintaining Medi-Cal eligibility after the HPE period lapse via advanced advocacy efforts.
+Continued unknowns in understanding the efficacy of efforts include: the increase in the patient out- of-pocket responsibility resulting from health plan coverage purchased off the insurance exchange; and the transition of qualified unfunded patients directly to Medi-Cal.
 Sharp has initiated a process of trending straight self-pay collections separate from balance after insurance collections in an effort to closely monitor these two distinct populations.
-Background: PointCare is a quick, web-based screening, enrollment and reporting technology designed by a team of health coverage experts to provide community members with health coverage and financial assistance options.
-At Sharp HealthCare (Sharp), patients use PointCare's
+Background : PointCare is a quick, web-based screening, enrollment and reporting technology designed by a team of health coverage experts to provide community members with health coverage and financial assistance options.
+At Sharp HealthCare (Sharp), patients use PointCare's simple online questionnaire to generate personalized coverage options that are filed in their account for future reference and accessibility.
+The results of the questionnaire enable Sharp staft to have an informed and supportive discussion with the patient about health